June 15, 2023

 Choosing the right contractor to complete your project is important.

 Take the time to look up the company you are interested in hiring to avoid scams and inexperienced staff.
 Find out how long the company has been in business.
 You want to choose a vendor that is established.
 Make sure to look at the company’s website and customer reviews.

 Making sure a contractor is licensed and insured is extremely important.
 Often, unlicensed contractors do not have the skills and qualifications to become licensed.
+Also make sure the company is listed as additional, insured and protected.
 If you choose the wrong contractor, you can be held financially liable if there is any damage or injury.